gayeongpark/gayeongpark.github.io/_posts/2024-09-11-ETHERNET-SWITCHING.md

    - VPN/PPPoE : For VPN connections or Point-to-Point Protocol over Ethernet (PPPoE), the MTU is usually smaller, typically ranging from 1400 to 1450 bytes.
 This is necessary to account for the extra data (overhead) added during encapsulation.

    - Jumbo Frames : In specialized environments like data centers, MTUs can be increased to 9000 bytes.
 This is known as a Jumbo Frame and is used for transferring large files efficiently, reducing the number of packets sent over the network.
+It allows increased network throughput in Fibre Channel over Ethernet (FCoE) networks by enabling the transmission of larger data packets. **Jumbo frames allow FCoE networks to move more data with fewer trips, speeding up the process**.

 2. Considerations